In Your Nature to Destroy Yourselves

 - Mass Effect 3: During the end of the game, Shepard meets the Catalyst, the Overlord of the Reapers, who justifies the mass genocide of the Galaxy as a means to prevent civilizations (human or alien) from creating powerful AIs who will end up destroying their creators and endangering the Universe.
 Rather than just ensure no organic life continues these powerful AIs sweep though the Galaxy every couple of millenniums, to allow organic civilizations time to grow before violently destroying and absorbing them.

 - The Salarian Delatross also claims this of the krogan, noting that they were uplifted specifically because of their brutality, and if you cure the genophage, they'll just drag the rest of the galaxy down with them.
 Subverted when we find out that the krogan did have a culture.
 It's just that when they were first discovered, they were in the middle of a nuclear winter (not an environment conductive to anything beyond day to day survival), then uplifted to fight a Bug War (again: hard to maintain a culture like that), and then got hit with the genophage (at which point as a species they fell into a suicidal spiral of depression).

-- At least one fanfic pointed out that it was mostly the Citadel fault.
-You take a species that wiped out most of it's culture, uplift them for the so purpose of fighting, have them fight for centuries and then tell them that they can't fight anymore and don't give them anything else to do.
-What could possible go wrong?
+- At least one fanfic pointed out that it was mostly the Citadel's fault.
+You take a species that wiped out most of its culture, uplift them for the purpose of fighting, have them fight for centuries and then tell them that they can't fight anymore and don't give them anything else to do.
+What could possibly go wrong?